EhteZafar/Network-Security-Lab-Assignment/setup_guide.md

 gateway IN      A       192.168.1.1 client1 IN      A       192.168.1.4
 client2 IN      A       192.168.1.5
-; Add alias for your actual domain (internal resolution) netseclab   IN  A       192.168.2.10
+; Add your actual lab domain for internal resolution netseclab1.inf.tu-dresden.de.
+IN  A  192.168.2.10
 EOF

 # Reverse zone file for Internal network (192.168.1.x)